-Find out about the causes of testicular cancer and how you can reduce your cancer risk.
+Find out about the causes of testicular cancer.

 We don't know what causes most testicular cancers.
 But some factors can increase your risk of getting it.

 Anything that can increase your risk of getting a disease is called a risk factor.

 Different cancers have different risk factors.
 Having one or more of these risk factors doesn't mean you will definitely get that cancer.

 As testicular cancer is rare, the risk of developing it is small even if you do have any risk factors.

 Having undescended testicles (cryptorchidism) increases the risk of testicular cancer.
 This is the most important risk factor for this cancer.